andreasmhallberg/andreasmhallberg.github.io/_drafts/phrases-and-responsens.md

 - arabic
 ---

-    A Contrastive Approach to the Analysis of Politeness Formulas

     Root-echo responses in Syrian Arabic politeness formulas.
 CA Ferguson - Linguistic studies in memory of Richard Slade Harrell, 1967 [Finns i Göteborg]

     Root-Echo Responses in Egyptian Arabic Politeness Formulae.
 Devin Stweart.
 Understanding Arabic [UB ÖSF]

+## Introduction
-Arabic, in its various dialects, has highly developed systems of polite phrases for different situations, and many of these phrases have a specific response.
-Knowing these phrases, in what situations they are used, and how to properly respond to them, is an important part of Arabic communicative competence.
-For those of us who have learned Arabic as a second language, the number of these phrases, and indeed some of the situations that call for specific phrases, is remarkable.
-They are tricky to learn for a non-native speaker since there is often only one suitable response and it has to be instantaneous.
+Arabic, in its various dialects, has highly developed systems of polite phrases for different situations and many of these phrases have a specific response.
+Knowing these phrases, in what situations they are used, and how to properly respond to them, is an important part of communicative competence in Arabic.[^impoliteness] For those of us who have learned Arabic as a second language, the number of these phrases is remarkable.
+They are tricky to learn for a non-native speaker since there is often only one suitable response, and it has to be automatic and instantaneous.
 For native speakers, of course, this is simply part of language and it isn't given much thought.
 When, for example, someone says *naʿīman* to you after you have had a shower you just automatically reply *aḷḷa yinʿam ʿaleyk*.

-Not knowing the basic phrases may lead to awkward social situations.
+[^impoliteness]: There are also fixed *impolite* responses to common phrases.
+For a fascinating and entertaining description of such responses in Egyptian Arabic, see Stewart (1997).

+Not giving the proper response to a politeness phrase can often lead to awkward social situations and is often simply rude.
+As one scholar explains Stewart explains, these responses (Stewart 1996)

+> signify an addressee's acceptance of the phrase to which they respond, thus serving as an indication that communications of concern, kindness, or other positive emotion has been successful, or that a social obligation has been properly fulfilled and is appreciated.

+Thus not properly responding to one of these phrases, even if it because you as a non-native speaker does not know the answer, leads to a collapse of the mutual respect and politeness, and one of the parties either have to save the situation (by diverting attention from the event or call out what has just happened and explain the situation) or get offended.

 One of the first people I got to know during my stay in Damascus always ended our telephone conversations by quickly asking me if I wanted something (*biddak ši?*).
 I found this a bit odd, as if I was a costumer in his shop, and in my confusion typically answered something like "no, thanks" (*lā, sukran*).
 There was always something awkward about these exchanges.
-It was only later that I discovered that this was just a formulaic phrase and that I was supposed to answer "your wellbeing" (*salāmtak*).
+It was only later that I discovered that this was a formulaic phrase and that I was supposed to answer "your well-being" (*salāmtak*).
+When I tried this the first time I could proudly confirm that the conversation ended smoothly and that I had arisen to the occasion as a well functional social human being.

-[^steward]: For comprehensive lists of *im*polite responses to utterances in Egyptian, see Stewart, D.J., 1997.
-"Impoliteness formulae: the cognate curse in Egyptian Arabic." *Journal of Semitic Studies,* 42(2), ss.327–360.
+The anecdote above illustrate one one of the probably hundred or so phrases and responses that are in common use.
+Keeping track of all of them can be a daunting task for the language learner.
+A trick I figured out was that the response *aḷḷa yixallīk* 'May God keep you safe' is an acceptable response in most situations, even if there is another response that is more common.
+(This response is also the one appropriate response to [one specific phrase](#haschildren) where it echoes the root of its main word.)

+Most of the formulaic responses include a repetition of the root of the main word in the phrase that it is a response to, producing a wordplay, which, of course, has caught the attention of linguists (Stewart 1996, Ferguson 1997).

+## The list

 The list below includes politeness formulae and their appropriate response as used in the Damascus area.
-I only include such phrases that I have heard in use, and it is thus bias to situations where a non-Arab male may find himself.
+I only include such phrases that I have heard in use, and it is thus a bias to situations where a non-Arab male may find himself.
 The list is by no means complete, but I do believe it includes the most common phrases.
+In some cases where I have been uncertain have I consulted native speaker informants.

-The phrases below are given in Arabic and then in EALL transliteration as pronounced in Syrian Arabic.
+The phrases below are given in Arabic script and then in EALL transliteration as pronounced in Syrian Arabic.
 The translations provided are fairly literal.
-Many of the expressions no or only partial equivalent in English anyway.
+Many of the expressions have no or only partial equivalent in English anyway, and the humorous effect of literal translations is sometimes hard to resist.
 Each phrase is followed by its appropriate response.
 Forward slash indicates alternative responses.
-Note that that Arabic text is the wrong way around relative to the reading direction, with the initial phrase to the left and the response to the right.
+Note that Arabic text is the wrong way around relative to the reading direction, with the initial phrase to the left and the response to the right.

 Forward slash\ (/) indicates alternative responses.
 Parentheses indicate optional extensions to responses.
 Square brackets indicate clarifications in the  translation.

 ## Greetings